-HUD-certified housing counselors are available to support R3 Program applicants during the relocation process. will work with qualified applicants to first identify existing homes available for purchase with use of the program provided housing voucher.
-If the eligible applicant, under the guidance of a housing counselor, is unable to identify a suitable existing home to purchase with a voucher, the applicant and housing counselor will be allowed to identify available vacant lots for purchase outside the floodplain, on which a new home would be built by the program.
+HUD-certified housing counselors are available to support R3 Program applicants during the relocation process.
+If the eligible applicant is unable to identify a suitable existing home to purchase with a voucher, the applicant will be allowed to identify available vacant lots for purchase outside the floodplain, on which a new home would be built by the program.
 Limited legal services for applicants participating in the relocation program may be provided on a case by case basis.